alexbourgeois/OBNI/README.md

 ### Noise Tweaker

-- Blend basic noises in Noise Tweaker material.
+- Blend basic noises in Noise Tweaker custom render texture.

 ### OBNI shader

 - Use this texture as displacement in OBNI material.

-- Use GradientCreator to create the color texture.
+- Use GradientCreator to create the color texture or use your own.

 ## Results